Preparing for a mentally healthy life

 Worry Lorry

 At times, we can all feel anxious or worried.
-There are things that we can all do to help reduce that anxiety, like taking a few minutes for our Worry Lorry activity.
+There are things that children can do to help reduce that anxiety, like taking a few minutes for our Worry Lorry activity.

-To get started, you’ll need to download and print the activity sheet.
-Then, write down the things that make you worried or play on your mind on the lorry.
+To get started, download and print the activity sheet.
+Then, encourage the young person to write down the things that make them worried or play on their mind on the lorry.

-Think about the things that make you feel good and help your worries to disappear, and then share them with the second lorry driver below.
-Focus on these positive things as you colour in the rest of the sheet, and notice how your worries are driven away!
+Ask them to think about the things that make them feel good and help their worries to disappear, and then share them with the second lorry driver below.
+Focus on these positive things as they colour in the rest of the sheet, and notice how their worries are driven away!

 Wellbeing Action Calendar and Self-Care Timetable

 Our mental health and wellbeing calendar suggests daily actions that children and young people can undertake to promote positive mental health and mindfulness.
-As it doesn't set dates or times, the calendar can be customised so that you have the flexibility to use it whenever suits you.
+As it doesn't set dates or times, the calendar can be customised so that teachers, parents or young people have the flexibility to use it whenever suits your schedules.
 There are also English and Irish language versions available.

 Our Self-Care Timetable for primary schools also shares a different wellbeing activity that children can do each day of the week to mind their wellbeing.